 Appropriate management of RHD involves access to primary as well as specialized care, and long-term use of medications; for many individuals, it also involves one or more major surgeries.
-RHD results in direct as well as indirect losses in productivity due to chronic disability.
-Only one study of the economic impact of RHD in a LMIC was identified.
-This study in Brazil demonstrated high rates of health care utilization, school and work absenteeism, and direct medical costs of approximately US\$151,300 per 100 patients annually (Terreri and others 2001).
+RHD results in both direct and indirect losses in productivity due to chronic disability.
+Only one study of the economic impact of RHD in an LMIC was identified.
+This study, in Brazil, demonstrated high rates of health care utilization, school and work absenteeism, and direct medical costs of approximately US\$151,300 per 100 patients annually (Terreri and others 2001).